NWT Homeschool Registration: How to Withdraw and Register with Your DEA

 - Sahtu DEC (SDEC): September 15

-Missing the deadline doesn't make home education illegal, but it can affect your funding reimbursement — the money the DEA holds in reserve for parent educational expenses is typically tied to timely registration for the school year.
+Missing the deadline can affect your funding reimbursement — the money the DEA holds in reserve for parent educational expenses is typically tied to timely registration for the school year.
 If you're starting mid-year (for example, withdrawing in January), register as soon as possible rather than waiting.

 Step 3: Submit the Withdrawal and Registration Letter